Illinois Eviction Process: Step-by-Step Guide (2026)

 When the court grants your eviction, two things happen:

 The court sets a stay date — typically 7 to 14 days — giving the tenant time to move out voluntarily.
-If they leave by that date, you’re done.
+If they leave by that date, you're done.
+If they don't leave, you proceed to sheriff enforcement.

 Step 8: Sheriff Enforcement

 If the tenant refuses to vacate after the stay period, you hire the sheriff to physically remove them.
+Here's the process:

 The wait time varies dramatically.
 Sometimes the sheriff comes in 2 weeks.
 Sometimes it takes 2 months.
 They come at their next available slot.